 - Tribes have contributed more than $19 million to support responsible gambling education, prevention, treatment and wellness.
 Tribes are also tackling problem gambling through prevention programs, awareness-building campaigns, casino self-exclusions and ban requests.
 Recently, tribes partnered to develop a statewide digital media campaign to raise awareness of problem gambling resources.

 3 | TRIBAL GAMING IS GOOD FOR WASHINGTON

 - Tax monies and revenue generated from tribal casinos stay in Washington and benefit both tribal and non-tribal communities.
 It’s essential to their wellbeing.

 - Tribes provide living wage jobs, opportunities for advancement and fulfilling careers that benefit individuals, families and communities.

 - Unlike out-of-state commercial gaming companies, tribes invest gaming revenues in Washington, helping some of the most economically disadvantaged people and areas in the state.

-- Out-of-state commercial gaming operators want to dramatically expand the gambling footprint in Washington.
+- Out-of-state commercial gaming operators continue to press legislators and the public to dramatically expand the gambling footprint in Washington.
 People in Washington are staunchly against ‘gambling everywhere’ proposals.
 They tolerate current levels of gambling because it is limited primarily to tribal facilities and effectively regulated.